Marcus Stewart: Coaching career

-Stewart, already has been involved in some coaching duties as a senior player/coach role in his final two years at Exeter City.
+Stewart, already had been involved in some coaching duties as a senior player/coach in his final two years at Exeter City.
 After retiring from his playing career, he worked full-time as a first team coach for Exeter.

 In July 2012 he joined former club Bristol Rovers as a development coach.
 In 2013 Stewart was made assistant manager at Bristol Rovers.
 He left the club by mutual consent in December 2018 along with then manager Darrell Clarke.
 On 20 May 2019, Stewart re-united with Clarke by joining Walsall as assistant manager.

 On 8 June 2022, Stewart joined former club Yeovil Town as Head of Player Development, linking up with new manager Chris Hargreaves who Stewart had worked with at Bristol Rovers.
+In May 2025, Stewart left his role as Head of Player Development after three seasons at the club.

 Personal life

 On 8 September 2022, Stewart was diagnosed with motor neurone disease following twelve months of testing.
+In May 2023, a charity match was held at the Memorial Stadium, home of one of his former clubs Bristol Rovers, in order to raise money for the Darby Rimmer MND Foundation.